makimo/planning-slack-bot/USE_CASES.md

 It should provide REST API to change next planning date, day-of-week and interval.
 When internal state changes, appropriate changes should be made to scheduled jobs.

+#### Caveats

+- When user specifies `next-planning`, bot should reschedule next job and save the date user specified.
+- When user specifies `interval` and/or `day-of-week`, the bot should save those settings without rescheduling next job and use new settings to calculate next planning the next time (after next planning).

+User should not be able to change both `next-planning` and other settings at the same time.